 SELECT * FROM Year1998Sales WHERE OrderMonth IN (5,6) AND CustomerID = 64892

-The SQL Server query optimizer recognizes that the search condition in this SELECT statement references only rows in the May1998Sales and Jun1998Sales tables, and limits its search to those tables.
+The SQL Server query optimizer recognizes that the search condition in this SELECT statement references only rows in the May1998Sales and Jun1998Sales tables.
+Therefore, it limits its search to those tables.

 CHECK constraints are not needed for the partitioned view to return the correct results.
 However, if the CHECK constraints have not been defined, the query optimizer must search all the tables instead of only those that cover the search condition on the partitioning column.
 Without the CHECK constraints, the view operates like any other view with UNION ALL.
 The query optimizer cannot make any assumptions about the values stored in different tables and it cannot skip searching the tables that participate in the view definition.

 Partitioned views make it easier to maintain the member tables independently.
-For example, at the end of a period:
+For example, you can do the following at the end of a period:

 The definition of the partitioned view for current results can be changed to add the newest period and drop the oldest period.